bangarangs-web0416/projects/CONTRIBUTION.md

 <h2>1.
 Check out the Issues Page</h2>
 <h4>Use the tags...</h4>
 <p>We tag our issues, which mean you can either browse through the list or filer it accorindg to your interests.
 Is styling your forte?
-Filer by styling!
+Filter by styling!
 Do you feel like creating something new, check out the emhancement tag!</p>

 <p>Have a look at the <a href="https://github.com/bangarangs-web0416/rangasaurus/issues" target="_blank">issues page</a>.</p>